How do I become a Forensic Psychiatrist or Psychologist? What about other medical specialists?

 The American Board of Medical Specialties

-Many other sites do a better job of answering this question than me so I will leave it to them.
-It isn’t my area of knowledge.
+Many other sites do a better job of answering this question than me and there are dozens of dedicated Forensic Psychology programs, so I will leave it to them.